mfliedner/algorithms/README.md

 # algorithms
-implementations of standard data types and algorithms in Ruby and C
+implementations of standard data types and algorithms in Ruby, JavaScript, and C

 ## Dynamic Array
 implements a dynamic array class on top a simulated static "C" array class as a linear array with O(n) shift/unshift and as a ring buffer with amortized O(1) shift/unshift.